-Perhaps you've heard about the importance of checklists as they tend to decrease errors and improve efficiency for teams and individuals.
+Perhaps you've heard about the importance of task checklists as they tend to decrease errors and improve efficiency for teams and individuals.

 It makes sense right?
 It's easy to forget things that might seem obvious when you're heads down on a task.
 Plus, our brains are for having ideas not holding them, so rather than keeping everything in my head, I prefer to operate with checklists for tasks that I repeat frequently.